AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Clears the content of the current slot
+Clears the content of the current slot.

 **Syntax:** `clear`\<ENTER\><br>
 *100:OK<br>*